ssauermann/data-events/README.md

 ```

 #### Functional value handler
 To do more complex calculations before assignment, you can add a function as the value of the `"handler"` property.
 Mask quotationmarks accordingly!
+The passed parameter are the following: `(eventname, eventvalue, {name: "attributename", value: "currentAttributeValue"}, currentJQueryDomObject)`
 ```html
 <svg data-at>
   <circle cx="50" cy="50" r="40" fill-opacity="1"